apache/tvm-rfcs/rfcs/assets/0106/spec.md

     Calls to `ExternFunc`s and operators may perform side effects, hence it is important to reason about whether a function call is permitted inside a `DataflowBlock`.

 10. `If` nodes represent branching control flow.
-First the condition expression is evaluated, and it must evaluate to a Boolean scalar or a Boolean `PrimValue`.
+First the condition expression is evaluated, and it must evaluate to a Boolean scalar or a Boolean `PrimValue` (if the condition expression is a TIR `PrimFunc`, it must have a `Bool` datatype and its result will be treated as a Boolean `PrimValue`).
 If the condition is true, the true branch is evaluated and its result is used; otherwise, the false branch is evaluated and its result is used.
 11. `TupleGetItem` nodes represent tuple indexing.
 The `tuple_value` expression must evaluate to a tuple with at least `index + 1` items and the item with the given index will be returned.
 12. `SeqExpr` describes a sequence of binding blocks followed by a return expression.
 The `SeqExpr` opens a new scope.
 Its binding blocks are evaluated in order and add new variables to the scope.
 Binding blocks are either ordinary `BindingBlock`s or `DataflowBlock`s and both consist of a series of bindings. `DataflowBlock`s are the only kind allowed to introduce bindings with `DataflowVar`s and it does not permit any constructs featuring control flow (`If` nodes or recursive calls) or calls to (possibly) impure functions.
 There are two different kinds of bindings:
     1. `VarBinding`s: The `value` expression (the right-hand side of the binding) of the binding is evaluated first and is bound to the `var` expression, which must be a new `Var` or `DataflowVar` (in a dataflow block).
 The newly bound variable will have that value for the remainder of the scope: `DataflowVar`s are scoped only to any later bindings in the `DataflowBlock` in which they were defined; `Var`s are scoped to any later bindings within the `BindingBlock` in which they were defined, as well as any bindings in subsequent `BindingBlock`s in the `SeqExpr` and in the `body` field of the `SeqExpr`.